Spontini/Unity-Arrow-Keys-For-Canvas/README.md

 # Arrow-Keys-For-Canvas
- This is a simple Unity script to move objects inside a canvas with arrow keys for more precise placement.
+This script allows you to use arrow keys to move your game objects within a canvas only when 2D mode is activated in the scene view.

 https://github.com/Spontini/Unity-Arrow-Keys-For-Canvas/assets/35429381/102747d9-083d-4936-907f-6115815b2efa